 Uganda

-The Pearl Of Africa
+Pearl Of Africa

 Whether in deference to Winston Churchill’s classic description of Uganda as ‘the pearl’, or its appearance viewed from space as a cluster of small gems, Uganda – indeed – is rare and precious.

-So Winston of course was right, and the gems from space are the many lakes formed in the branches of the Great Rift Valley which essentially cradle Uganda.
+Winston of course was right, and the gems from space are the many lakes formed in the branches of the Great Rift Valley which essentially cradle Uganda.

 Rift Valley

-The Rivers
+The Nile

-Amazing Views...
+Amazing Views

-And surely everything does grow here.
-By area, Uganda is perhaps the most bio-diverse ecosystem in the world with over 18,500 species of flora and fauna.
-This includes 345 mammals, over 1,000 birds – a birder’s paradise – 142 reptiles and 86 amphibians.
-We have the largest remaining population of mountain gorillas and 19 other primate species.
-We have the ‘big five’: lion, leopard, elephant, buffalo and rhino; rivers and lakes full of crocs and hippos; plains home to everything from aardvarks to zebra.
-And everywhere, birds.
+We have the largest population of mountain gorillas and 19 other primate species.
+The ‘big five’: lion, leopard, elephant, buffalo and rhino; rivers and lakes full of crocs and hippos; plains home to everything from aardvarks to zebra.

 And what of the people?
 Uganda has a rich culture with 56 tribes and 70 local languages, though the official language is English.
-From the nightclubs of Kampala to the bomahs of the Karamojong.
+From the bazaars of Kampala to the bomahs of the Karamojong.
 Ugandans are colourful, friendly and welcoming.

 The blessing in disguise here is that despite all that Uganda has to offer – combined also with a superb tourism infrastructure – we are often oddly over-shadowed by our East African neighbours and considered “off the beaten track”.
-As a result, we have not suffered the fatigue and side-effects of over-tourism experienced elsewhere in Africa.
+As a result, we have not suffered the fatigue and negative-effects of over-tourism experienced elsewhere in Africa.
 So for the people: the welcome is real; the smiles genuine.

 Welcome to Uganda!